skosachiov/wanna-debian/docs/simplebuilder/index.md

 The Simple Debian package builder handles different source types based on URL patterns provided.
 The build task is received via stdin.
 Each line of the task is a link to a Debian package or its source code.
 After building or downloading each package, the artifacts are placed in a local repository and connected to the build environment, thus satisfying build dependencies for packages from subsequent lines.
 If a package version is already available in the connected repositories, a bin-nmu rebuild is automatically triggered.
 By default, the local `repository` and the log file `simplebuilder.log` will be located in `/tmp/workspace`.
 The build logs for a specific package are located in the repository and have the `.log` extension.

+A successful build is indicated by the presence of `.deb` packages.
+The source package is copied to the local repository even if the build fails.

 ## Build from a single .dsc file

 `echo "https://example.com/package.dsc" | simplebuilder`

 ## Build from a Git repository

 `echo "ssh://git@github.com/user/repo.git" | simplebuilder`
 or
 `echo "https://github.com/user/repo.git" | simplebuilder`